Mastering the Basics

 1. Riding Switch

-Riding switch means riding the board in your opposite stance.
+Riding switch means riding the board in your opposite stance - switch stance.
 So if you are goofy (right foot forward), this means riding regular (left foot forward), and vice versa.
 Since it is not your natural stance, it will feel awkward at first.

 With solid practice and repetition it will become far less daunting.
-Not only is it a great way to give your primary pushing leg a break, but it is also a surefire way to impress your peers.
+This doubles as a great way to give your primary pushing leg a break, as you are essentialyl pumping the board.

 The manual is truly the gift that keeps on giving.
 It is a trick that skaters from all levels of experience can find joy doing.
 Even the pros will manual across a sidewalk square or through parking lot lines from time to time.
 To pull this trick off you must first place your back foot on the tail of the board.
 From there, you must shift your weight to the back foot and slightly lean back.